Aliasmk/aliasmk.github.io/_posts/2022-07-31-unit-testing-with-stm32cubeide.md

 - Learn the benefits of native machine unit testing for embedded systems
 - Install a native C/C++ compiler on your development machine
-- Download and integrate the GoogleTest framework into your project structure
+- Download and integrate the GoogleTest library
 - Add a build configuration to execute unit tests on loosely coupled code in your STM32 project
 - Build and run our first unit tests
 - Learn to enhance your testing experience with plugins and keyboard shortcuts.